-We must admit to having a slight air of the proud, if un-intended, parent about us as we review Colonsay Gin, because its founder, Finlay Geekie, has been on a journey that we’ve seen evolve from enthusiast all the way to ginsmith and intercrossing ours on various occasions.
+We must admit to having a slight air of the proud, if un-intended, parent about us as we review Colonsay Gin, because its founder, Finlay Geekie, has been on a journey that we’ve seen evolve from enthusiast all the way to ginsmith, with his path intercrossing ours on various occasions.

 It all began when he and his wife, Eileen, moved to the island of Colonsay in 2016.
 “Our childhoods in Scotland were filled with regular holiday trips to the Western Isles and we did the same with our own children, so we always held a dream about returning to live and work on a Scottish island at some point,” Finlay told us.
 “We were just never certain on which one, or when!”